JuanCaicedo/bank-orc-solution/README.md

 - [ ] validate that getAccountNumber receives strings that are actually numbers
 - [X] replace splitIntoChunks with ramda function
 - [ ] more elegant solution for parseSingleNumber instead of lots of ifs
+- [ ] add docstrings for all functions